Olo’upena Falls (Oloupena Falls)

 Falls can be observed from the sea – there are tourist companies offering guided boat tours along this rugged, extremely impressive coast.
 One can go closer to the falls and experience a mist falling from this wonderful nature monument.
 Even more impressive sight opens from the helicopter.
 Boat ride and helicopter though require good weather conditions.

-In windy weather there is happening another phenomenon – the wind is catching the falls and rising them up in the air.
+When the weather is windy, the wind catches the falls and raises them up in the air.
 Unfortunately very few see such sight – boats and helicopters do not go there in such weather.

 Fourth highest in the world?

-Very often there is written with a sure hand that Olo’upena Falls is fourth highest in the world.
+Very often there is written with a sure hand that Olo’upena Falls is the fourth highest in the world.

 In fact, we should not be that sure about this – nobody has measured and accounted for all the waterfalls of the world.
 There also is no clear border dividing true waterfalls and seasonal streams floating down a slope.
 It is well possible that in Venezuela and some other countries there are numerous unaccounted seasonal falls higher than Olo’upena Falls.

 Nevertheless Olo’upena certainly is in the league of highest waterfalls in the world.

 Don’t believe that you see the true Olo’upena Falls if the image shows a waterfall in a valley, with a plain between the falls and the ocean.
 Olo’upena Falls are falling down along rugged cliffs directly into the sea.

 - Olo’upena Falls, image.
 WorldReviewer.
 Accessed on June 6, 2010